How CoachFives Works

 This is the basic 1-2-3 feedback formula.

-Of course feel free to add or change to chat feels right for you and your players.
+Of course feel free to add or change to whatever feels right for you and your players.

 Conversation Example